enriicola/high-performance-clowns/hw2/report/report.md

                     0.00%     389ns         1     389ns     389ns     389ns  cuDeviceGetUuid
 ```

-With **size 1000**, as we can see the api call impact a lot more than before:
+With **size 1,000**, as we can see the API calls impact a lot more than before:

 ```c
 ==23404== Profiling application: ./release/heat_cuda